 Take a Walk in the Historic Center of Baile Herculane

-The once-fabulous spa town of Baile Herculane has been a preferred spot due to its natural healing characteristics since the Roman times.
-Baile Herculane was especially popular among Western European noblemen starting from the early 19th century, when the resort town witnessed a sudden boom in tourism, after the area’s waters were officially recognized for bearing beneficial and healing characteristics.
-At around this time the baths were built into stunning baroque palaces with details that would envy any Austrian architect.
+The once-fabulous spa town of Baile Herculane has been a preferred spot due to its natural healing characteristics since Roman times.
+Baile Herculane was especially popular among Western European noblemen starting from the early 19th century when the resort town witnessed a sudden boom in tourism after the area’s waters were officially recognized for bearing beneficial and healing characteristics.
+At around this time, the baths were built into stunning baroque palaces with details that would envy any Austrian architect.

-Then the communism came and the periphery of the historic center was suddenly surrounded by ten-story concrete hotels targeting mass tourism.
-The historic buildings were still functional at the time, but after the fall of the Communist regime and the end of the secularization these architectural wonders were unfortunately been left to age unattended due to unresolved property ownership issues.
+Then communism came and the periphery of the historic center was suddenly surrounded by ten-story concrete hotels targeting mass tourism.
+The historic buildings were still functional at the time, but after the fall of the Communist regime and the end of the secularization, these architectural wonders were unfortunately been left to age unattended due to unresolved property ownership issues.
 I personally am a huge fan of the era’s architecture and was somewhat depressed and saddened to see the state the historic center is in (especially after seeing how the place used to look like in its golden era – illustrated on postcards and photos).

 Nevertheless, I consider that Baile Herculane is an absolute must-see because it visually showcases the interesting and ever-changing history of the whole area.